moroshko/react-autosuggest/README.md

   render() {
     const { value, suggestions } = this.state;

-    const inputProps = {
+    // Autosuggest will pass through all these props to the input field. const inputProps = {
       placeholder: 'Type a programming language',
       value,
       onChange: this.onChange
     };

+    // Finally, render it!
     return (
       <Autosuggest
         suggestions={suggestions}